Quansight-Labs/quansight-labs-site/posts/2022/05/the-evolution-of-the-scipy-developer-cli.md

 #### 💁🏽‍♀️ More about the architecture and core components

-Combining these tools wasn’t a straightforward journey; after multiple iterations, we were able to achieve a stable state.
-Doit underwent updates to incorporate added functionalities, helping the pieces come together.
+Combining these tools wasn’t a straightforward journey; after multiple iterations, we were able to achieve a stable state. doit underwent updates to incorporate added functionalities, helping the pieces come together.
 Below are the core components for the `doit-click` based task definition along with an illustration *(code snippet 01 and 02)*.

 1. ✍️ Click based approach to input arguments/options/parameters
 2. ☑️ Base class to define doit task and/or click command